Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 Roots

-Roots has been able to buy properties on the low side, fix them up, rent them out, and then add them to the fund, all in Atlanta, which is also rated the 4th best real estate investment market for 2024 by PwC and the 6th best by Zillow.
-The company’s strategy to acquire residential properties and its Live in It Like You Own It™ program, creating partners, not tenants, along with Atlanta’s hot market, have culminated into high returns and happy investors.
+Roots has been able to buy properties on the low side, fix them up, rent them out, and then add them to the fund, all in Atlanta, which is rated the 4th best real estate investment market for 2024 by PwC and also the 6th best by Zillow.
+The company’s strategy to acquire residential properties and lower its vacancies and turnover costs through the Live in It Like You Own It™ program, a program where renters earn quarterly rebates for paying rent on time, sending quarterly walkthrough videos, and being a good neighbor.
+Through this "win-win" program, Roots transforms the "tenant-landlord" relationship to just partners and owners, and helps everyone see higher potential returns.

 Roots' biggest red flag is that the company lacks diversification.
 As of now, it focuses only on residential and only in greater Atlanta.